mtumilowicz/scrum-notes/README.md

 ### Review
 * time-box: <= at most a four-hour meeting for one-month Sprints
 * attendees: Scrum Team + key stakeholders invited by the Product Owner
+* Scrum Team and stakeholders inspect the outcome of a Sprint and figure out what to do next
 * held at the end of the Sprint
     * inspect: Increment
     * adapt: Product Backlog (if needed)